-ECO5000W MASTER'S IN ECONOMICS FULL DISSERTATION
+ECO5000W MASTERS IN ECONOMICS FULL DISSERTATION

-Course entry requirements: Acceptance for a master's programme in Economics.
+Course entry requirements: Acceptance for a Master's programme in Economics.

-Course outline: The student undertakes, under supervision, a research dissertation of less than 50,000 words.
+The student undertakes, under supervision, a research dissertation of less than 50,000 words.
 The dissertation should be well conceived and acknowledge earlier research in the field.
 It should demonstrate the ability to collect, organise and analyse material to communicate effectively.
 It should illustrate the ability to replicate and/or critically evaluate existing research in the field.

-DP requirements: None.
-Assessment: 100% written work
+Lecture times: None DP requirements: None.